OmarMiniesy/Notes/Offensive Security/Web Application Security/Cross Site Scripting (XSS).md

 - It restricts the resources that a page can load, such as images and scripts.
 - It restricts if pages can be loaded using frames like `iframe`.

+If you enable CSP, you can no longer run _any_ scripts that are embedded directly in the HTML document.
+- You can only load external scripts specified by the `script` tag and an external URL.
+- These scripts can only be fetched from the sites specified in the CSP.
+- This prevents an attacker from directly injecting scripts into an HTML document or modifying the HTML document to fetch scripts from the attacker’s domain

 For CSP to be enabled, the responses need to contain the [[HTTP]] header `Content-Security-Policy`.
 - The value of this header contains policies, and these are the ones used.
 - The policies are a list of directives that are separated by semicolons.